cysouw/diathesis/text/c05_case.md

 ### [ –N | NA ] *Umlaut* Adjectival causative {#sec:case-umlaut-adjectival-causative}

 The process to make a causative with the suffix *-jan* also applied to adjectival predicates.
 There are still a few remnants of such pairs found in contemporary German, in which the old suffix is retained as an umlaut [@next].
-More cases are available with preverbs, see [@sec:preverb-adjectival-causative].
+More cases are available with additional preverbs, see [@sec:preverb-adjectival-causative].

 ::: ex
 a.
 Die Kiste ist schwarz.